smartlook/smartlook.github.io/_docs/web/identify-visitor.md

 ---
 title: "Identify visitor"
-subtitle: "Display detailed visitor information in the bdashboard."
+subtitle: "Display detailed visitor information in the dashboard."
 description: "In addition to basic info shown in dashboard, you can also identify your users with their email, name or any other property."
 ---